Heila-Almogren/Heila-Almogren/README.md

 #### [Co-Code](https://github.com/CocodeApp)  💻:
-Our redicilously cool app that aims to help swe/cs/it students, self-taught programmers and designers around the world to work and collaborate on projects to improve their coding and soft skills ⚒️
+Our ridiculously cool app that aims to help swe/cs/it students, self-taught programmers and designers around the world to work and collaborate on projects to improve their coding and soft skills ⚒️